-Thanks to a grant from Ontario Trillium Foundation, Urban Pantry has built four new community gardens in Barrie since 2018.
+Thanks to a grant from Ontario Trillium Foundation, Urban Pantry has built 6 new community gardens in Barrie since 2018.

-Three more community gardens are set to be constructed over the next year, including the fall 2019 build at Eastview Park.
+Several additional community gardens are set to be constructed over the next year, including three more City of Barrie gardens and one more at Barrie Housing.

 The raised bed garden at RSVP is a u-shape container for growing food.
 The food is harvested and used in the kitchen on site, where our community classes are held.